back-xy/hr-management-api/README.md

 # HR Management API

-A Laravel-based API for comprehensive Human Resources Management System with hierarchical employee structure, extensive logging, and data management commands.
+This project is a Laravel-based API for comprehensive Human Resources Management System with hierarchical employee structure, extensive logging, and data management.

 ## Features